 - You will receive important housing selection information via your university email account.
 As outlined by the university, students are responsible for checking their RWU email account for important university information.

 - Your selection timeslot will be computer generated based upon your class year according to university records.
 This means that residents who are Rising Seniors will choose first, then Rising Juniors, then Rising Sophomores.

-- Please refer to the following Rates & Fees pages for the room and meal plan rates:
+- Please refer to the Bursar's Office Rates & Fees pages for the room and meal plan rates.

 - Remember that singles cost additional money.